mishmanners/GitHub-Like-A-Boss/readme.md

 Open repo for all things GitHub demos.
 The first demo will be held during Microsoft Build 2020.
 This will be a fun place for you all to come and engage with me and try out some of the new features - which have all been enabled on this repo.

-Learn and share lots of tips and tricks, plus dig into the latest GitHub feature announcements.
+Learn and share lots of tips and tricks, plus dig into the latest GitHub feature announcements, and sometimes even see a demo.

 #### Talk abstract